Skip To Main Content

 PSYCHOLOGY Half year - ½ credit, Grade 12

 This course explores the answer to the question “Why do individuals behave the way they do?”
-It studies the fascinating world of human behavior, examining such topics as human growth and development, personality, dreams, extra-sensory perception, abnormal psychology, addictive behavior and sex-role stereotyping.
-The ideas of Freud and other theorists are discussed.
-Readings, projects and films are used.
+It studies the world of human behavior, examining such topics as the brain, sleep, psychological disorders, treatment of psychological disorders, and human development.
+Readings, projects, and film are used.
+Prerequisite: U.S. History, SUPA US History or AP U.S. History

 AP PSYCHOLOGY Full year - 1 credit, Grades 11, 12